petermarkley/tollerus/docs/grammar_presets.md

+# Tollerus Grammar Presets

 Tollerus is a Laravel package that lets a user build, track, and browse a dictionary for their own conlang, or fictional language.
 As part of the Tollerus software, we offer grammar presets based on a selection of real-life languages.

 The existing grammar presets can be found in `resources/data/grammar_presets/`, and their localization files in `lang/[lang_code]/grammar_presets/`.
 These serve as examples to imitate when creating new presets.

 The grammar presets are to demonstrate for Tollerus users different ways that it's possible for a language's grammar to be represented in the software, and maybe if one happens to be similar to the user's intended conlang then it can even be a starting point that they load and modify, to save work.
 (It's doubtful that many users will want to use a grammar preset unmodified, but they certainly could if for some reason it perfectly matched their conlang.)
 So although the preset files discuss the grammar of real languages, these grammar concepts/rules are co-opted and transplanted into a conlang context for illustrative and scaffolding purposes.
-We try to keep them faithful to the grammar they represent, but they are not meant to support any teaching or translating of a real-life language.
+We try to keep them faithful to the grammar they represent, but they are not meant to support any teaching or translating of a real-life language, and nowhere does Tollerus use them to make semantic claims.

-Furthermore, the Tollerus system is concerned strictly with lexical and morphological data; inter-word syntax rules (like subject-verb agreement, or Spanish "usted" encoding a different person value lexically vs. grammatically) are far outside that scope.
+Tollerus is concerned purely with lexicography, and the grammar is incidental through morphology.
+Inter-word syntax rules (like subject-verb agreement, or Spanish "usted" encoding a different person value lexically vs. grammatically) are far outside that scope.
 If appropriate, lexical info that doesn't belong in the Tollerus grammar config can still be written in a word entry's definition.
 For example, in the English grammar preset the "pronoun" word class does not have "gender" configured as an official inflection feature, but a user would be free to write "feminine personal pronoun" in an entry corresponding to "she."
 Tollerus has no need to understand or constrain the text in a definition--only to provide a means of recording, organizing, and comprehensibly displaying the word's morphology.

 Grammar presets are built in two stages:
 1. The Markdown file
 2. The JSON file + its localization file

-The JSON file (with localization) is what's actually used by Tollerus.
-The Markdown file is basically an intermediate draft to help create and document it.
+The JSON file (with localization) is what's actually used by Tollerus, and offered to the user through a GUI.
+The Markdown file is basically an intermediate draft to help developers create and document the JSON data.

 Some brief, key details about the Tollerus data schema:
 - Inflection tables can have row and column labels, but no label at a "table level" that's higher than a column.
 More on this in the section about the JSON.
 - Word classes are treated as mere labels underneath word class groups, or grammar groups.
 This is because some word classes share identical grammatical behavior but deserve different part-of-speech headings in a dictionary, like "noun" vs. "proper noun".
+- A word entry can have any number of lexemes or word classes.
+(However each inflected lexeme will display the inflection tables configured on its word class group.
+There is one such configuration per group that applies uniformly to all the lexemes in that group, with no option to treat some assigned lexemes differently.)
 - Inflection features are attached to word class groups, not to word classes.
 - There is no need for every word form to have a value assigned in every inflection axis on its grammar group, nor for any value to be identifying.
 For example in the English grammar preset, verbs officially inflect on number and person, but only third-person singular is used and only for the present simple form.
 This means:
   * Past simple, infinitive, and participles all leave the "number" and "person" axes empty.